 Better than Star Wars!

+Since this post had many views, I added more content to it.
 Well, I know that the title is somewhat controversial, but I sincerely believe that, when it comes to George Lukas’ work, the film that I am going to talk about, far exceeds his most famous creation.
 So, today we are talking about Labyrinth, from 1986.

 A Dream Team

 As I already mentioned, George Lucas worked on this project, although not as a director, but as a producer.
 But he was not the only genius who participated: The team included the creator of the Muppets (who literally filled the screen with puppets) and the great rockstar, David Bowie, playing the main villain, with a very visual kei look.
 The director was Jim Henson.
 He is the same one who directed Dark Crystal.
-I will talk about that movie very soon.
+I talk about that movie here.

 The film is inspired by the story “On the other side”, by Maurice Sendak.
 It also has influences from The Wizard of Oz and Alice in Wonderland, among others.